kaakaww/scan-configuration/Authentication/README.md

 A testPath configuration may also be provided to verify HawkScan authenticated its session correctly before scanning the application.
 The testPath configuration also provides requestMethod and requestBody options to support alternate HTTP request verbs, such as POST or PUT.
 The default action is GET.

+For more help configuring Authentication, see our [Documentation](https://docs.stackhawk.com/hawkscan/configuration/authenticated-scanning.html)

 ### Getting Started

 | Authentication Type                                                               | Use Case                                                                |